-await the next partner's arrival.
-Just as pressing one's hand upward on the bottom of the table or pulling a joystick toward oneself causes individuals to experience approach-related cognitions, we suggest that walking toward speed-dating partners (i.e., approaching them) could result in more positive evaluations than staying seated while partners approach.

-We further suggest that such approach behavior should make individuals feel more self-confident on their speed dates.
+Speed-dating provides an efficient means of examining the effects of approaching potential romantic partners (vs. being approached) in part because it has an embodied approach manipulation inherently embedded in its core structure.
+At all heterosexual speed-dating events, one sex (virtually always the men) rotates from partner to partner while the other sex sits to await the next partner's arrival.
+Just as pressing one's hand upward on the bottom of the table or pulling a joystick toward oneself causes individuals to experience approach-related cognitions, we suggest that walking toward speed-dating partners (i.e., approaching them) could have similar consequences.
+We further suggest that such approach behavior should make individuals feel more self-confident on their speed-dates.
 The logic underlying this self-confidence prediction derives from the concept of situated conceptualization, which suggests that general categories become meaningful when paired with particular contexts (Barsalou et al., 2003).
-We suggest that, just as anger becomes meaningful when in context (e.g., anger at one's spouse, the world, or oneself), approach behavior takes on a particular meaning in romantic contexts.
-Specifically, approach behavior is meaningfully related to self-confidence and to the male gender role, two constructs that are highly correlated (Spence & Helmreich, 1978).
-Building on evidence that "embodied states can function as cues that trigger situated conceptualizations" (Barsalou et al., 2003, p.
-84), we suggest that embodied romantic approach (a traditionally masculine behavior) promotes feelings of self-confidence, and that this bolstered self-confidence may mediate the link between embodied approach and romantic approach.
+Just as anger becomes meaningful when in context (e.g., anger at one's spouse, the world, or oneself), we suggest that approach behavior takes on a particular meaning in romantic contexts.
+Specifically, such behavior is meaningfully related to self-confidence and to the male gender role, two constructs that are highly correlated in their own right (Spence & Helmreich, 1978).
+In accord with evidence that "embodied states can function as cues that trigger situated conceptualizations" (Barsalou et al., 2003, p.
+84), we suggest that embodied romantic approach (a traditionally masculine behavior) promotes feelings of self-confidence, and that this bolstered self-confidence may well mediate the link between embodied approach and romantic approach.

-A second reason why having men approach and women be approached in romantic settings could cause (or contribute to) the robust sex difference in romantic selectivity is that being repeatedly approached could make individuals feel particularly desirable, which could in turn cause them to become selective.
+A second reason why generally having men approach and women be approached in romantic settings could cause (or contribute to) the robust sex difference in romantic selectivity is that being repeatedly approached could make individuals feel particularly desirable, which could in turn cause them to become selective.
 According to the scarcity principle, individuals tend to place less value on objects or opportunities that are plentiful than on those that are rare (Cialdini, 2001).
-An individual who is approached repeatedly by opposite-sex individuals could make the attribution that these approaching individuals like and want to be near him or her.
-Participants in a speed-dating study might be sufficiently preoccupied with their own behavior that they fail to adjust this attribution to account fully for situational factors (i.e., speed-dating procedures require that the members of one sex approach the members of the other) that could have caused them to be repeatedly approached (see Osbourne & Gilbert, 1992).
+An individual who is approached repeatedly by opposite-sex individuals could make the attribution that these approaching individuals like and want to be nearer to him or her.
+Participants might be sufficiently preoccupied with their own behavior on the speed-dates that they fail to adjust this attribution to account fully for situational factors (i.e., speed-dating procedures require that the members of one sex approach the members of the other) that could have caused them to be repeatedly approached (see Osbourne & Gilbert, 1992).
 These approached individuals, gaining confidence as they sense that they are desired by many potential partners, might become more romantically selective.
-(Indeed, speed daters who are well liked tend to experience less romantic desire for their partners than do speed daters who are not well liked; Eastwick, Finkel, Mochon, & Ariely, 2007.)
+(Indeed, speed-daters who are well-liked, relative to those who are not, tend on average to experience less romantic desire for their partners; Eastwick, Finkel, Mochon, & Ariely, 2007.)